AbbasSrour/notes/Work/ERP/Sales/Offers And Promotions.md

 - [ ] Add generate promo code button
 - [ ] smaller fields:
 - [ ] form variant
+- [ ] add a pop on each field to see the respective discount value per pricelist per item
 - [ ]